GeoNode/documentation/advanced/components/index.rst

         ## - validate: validates the DB schema at startup against the internal model.
 May fail on oracle spatial.
         ## - update: updates the schema, according to the internal model.
 Updating automatically the production DB is dangerous.
         ## - create-drop: drop the existing schema and recreates it according to the internal model.
 REALLY DANGEROUS, YOU WILL LOSE YOUR DATA.
-        ## You may want not to redefine the property entirely, in order to leave the defult value (no action).
+        ## You may want not to redefine the property entirely, in order to leave the default value (no action).

         geofenceEntityManagerFactory.jpaPropertyMap[hibernate.hbm2ddl.auto]=update
         geofenceEntityManagerFactory.jpaPropertyMap[javax.persistence.validation.mode]=none